milosobral/vector-sentry/README.md

-Here’s a concise README for your project:

----

 # VectorSentry

 **VectorSentry** is a Go library designed to monitor and manage diverse resources, integrating their data into a vector database.
 It provides a seamless way to track changes in resources like text files, PDF files (with OCR), websites, and RSS feeds, ensuring the vector database stays up-to-date as resources evolve.